 Thu 16 Jul 2015 09:30 to Thu 16 Jul 2015 13:30 | London, United Kingdom

 This event will ask when and where HR business partners really add value to the business and how you can ensure that they will flourish.
 But we will also examine the rationale for those organisations that have decided business partners are an expensive luxury they cannot afford.
-The workshop will highlight orgs that have taken different approaches.
-Your facilitator: Peter Reilly, IES Principal Associate Caroline Callan, HR Business Partner, HM Passport Office Download the programme
+The workshop will highlight organisations that have taken different approaches.
+Your speakers: Peter Reilly, IES Principal Associate Caroline Callan, HR Business Partner, HM Passport Office Download the programme

 Thu 01 Oct 2015 09:30 to Thu 01 Oct 2015 16:00 | London, United Kingdom

 Our conference this year focuses on the intricacies of organisational change.With markets only slowly recovering from the recession, and the public sector still firmly in austerity, conditions remain tough for many organisations.
 Adapting to such challenging times has led many organisations to seek major change - attempting to shift cultures, cut costs, and innovate.
 But we all know that change can go wrong and make things worse rather than better.
 Change can significantly dent employee morale, well-being and engagement and damage product...

 Thu 22 Oct 2015 09:30 to Thu 22 Oct 2015 16:00 | London, United Kingdom

 Improved HR information systems means that more and more people data are being collected but we are not yet fully exploiting the possibilities to describe and understand workforce patterns, yet alone predict their change.
 Whilst HR is beginning to address its long standing weakness in data analysis, more still has to be done.
 So how do you build your HR analytics capability and how best should you deploy it to give organisational insight?
 This IES event will use a case study approach to explore these issues in a highly participative format....